leeleelee3264/leeleelee3264/README.md

 ## LeeLee
 Hi, I'm LeeLee. <br>
-I'm a Backend developer who dreams Devops.
+I'm a Backend developer with multiple interests!
 Here is something about me. <br>

 <br>